dendemayer/TreSucMs-TCGA/src/doc/_build/html/_sources/index.rst.txt

    :maxdepth: 2
    :caption: Contents:

-Documentation: TreSucMs for TCGA
+Documentation: TREMSUCS for TCGA
 ***************************************

-"TreSucMs" a tool to choose, harvest and analyse expression and methylation data of the TCGA-projects for revealing Biomarkers which indicate treatment success.
+"TREMSUCS" a tool to choose, harvest and analyse expression and methylation data of the TCGA-projects for revealing Biomarkers which indicate treatment success.

 Example report: